zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ### What is Rtbackup?

-I found this explanation from stack exchange about the specific file path I have in the auto folder.
+I found this explanation from Stack Exchange about the specific file path I have in the auto folder.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/d16fadb6-d176-44e1-a191-e2254688e2cc)

 Link: https://serverfault.com/questions/237637/what-is-stored-in-windir-system32-logfiles-wmi-rtbackup

-There's more files to look through but I will look at the rest on my own.
+There are more files to look through but I will look at the rest on my own.

 ![theres_more](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/07999bdd-f01e-41e4-a69d-04b223da9a2c)

 This is the first retired Sherlock and it seems to be kinda complicated for someone new to forensics.
 I will follow this YT video by IPPSec: https://youtu.be/iqu5SkdK8_w?si=YLsiXrP9DlOYp5VR and the offical write up.

 ### Setup
-In the offical walkthrough (OW), the writer uses EZ's evtxecmd & mftecmd tools.
+In the official walkthrough (OW), the writer uses EZ's evtxecmd & mftecmd tools.
 I watched this introduction video to the tool to learn more about it.

 YT link to EZ mftecmd: https://youtu.be/_qElVZJqlGY?si=rYJlE2iX-QyjMZJV Link to EZ tools: https://www.sans.org/tools/ez-tools/